naomiaz/team-awesome/readme.md

 The app runs on `localhost:3000`.
 To use another port, you can run `npm run dev -- -p <your port here>`.

 ## Running the tests

 The unit and snapshot tests are written with Jest and Enzyme.
-You can find the written tests in the `__tests__` folder inside the `components/` and `services/` folders.
+You can find the written tests in the `__tests__` folder inside the `./components` and `./services` folders.
 To run the tests:
-`npm run test`
+`$ npm run test`

+## Component demonstration
+All generic components are documented in [Storybook](https://storybook.js.org), a development environment for UI components.

+To run Storybook:
+`$ npm run storybook`

 ## Built With